TDStrasser/Kookaberry-Reference-Guide/docs/source/machine.UART.rst

 .. warning::

-   This section is no longer correct and needs to be revised.
+   This section is not yet finalised.

 UART implements the standard UART/USART duplex serial communications protocol.
-At the physical level it consists of 2 lines: RX and TX.
+At the physical level it consists of 2 lines: Rx and Tx.
 The unit of communication is a character (not to be confused with a string character) which can be 8 or 9 bits wide.